When you need more

 “Show or hide parts of the page based on a state attribute.”

-Declarative show/hide: an ancestor sets option:view="kanban", descendants opt in or out with option: / option-not: attributes.
+Declarative show/hide: an ancestor carries the plain state attribute view="kanban", descendants opt in or out with option:view / option-not:view attributes.

 <script src="https://clayjs.com/clay-options.js"></script>